Raunakk02/online-classroom/README.md

-# dapp
+# Tezos DApp

-A new Flutter project.
+A decentralized application created for the purpose of participating in TEZASIA hackathon.

 ## Getting Started